-A distribution you receive from a mutual fund may be an ordinary dividend, a qualified dividend, a capital gain distribution, an exemptinterest dividend, or a nontaxable return of capital.
+A distribution you receive from a mutual fund may be an ordinary dividend, a qualified dividend, a capital gain distribution, an exempt-interest dividend, or a nondividend distribution.
 The fund will send you a Form 1099-DIV or similar statement telling you the kind of distribution you received.
 This section discusses the tax treatment of each kind of distribution, describes how to treat reinvested distributions, and explains how to report distributions on your return.